jasonshi10/art_auction_valuation/README.md

 # Art Auction Valuation

 ## Motivation
 Last November, Leonardo da Vinci's painting "Saviour of the World," sold at Christie's in New York for $450.3 million, shattering the world record for any work of art sold at auction.
-As an artist myself, I have been curious about how the commercialized art auction market evaluates art pieces, so I turned my passion and curiosity for art into this data science project.
-The goal of the project is to predict if an artwork by 7 famous artists will be sold for more than $20,000, and if an artwork from less known artists will be sold for more than $2,000.
+As an artist myself, I have been curious about how the commercial art auction market evaluates art pieces, so I turned my curiosity and passion for art into this data science project.
+The goal of the project is to classify if an artwork by 7 famous artists will be sold for more than $20,000, and if an artwork from less known artists will be sold for more than $2,000.

 ## Data Description
 Web scraped art auction data.
 The dataset consists of 37,638 art pieces sold at a total valuation of $9.47 billion.
 Sold prices include a maximum of $119.92 million and a minimum of $3.
 Since the sold price gap between famous artists and small artists is very wide, I divided dataset into two subsets: 7 famous artists and 7399 less known artists.
 I built machine learning models and used different combinations of features for each subset.
 For this demonstration, I will primarily focus on the 7 famous artists model.